FAQs

 Maybe!
 Probably?
-There are over 500 episodes of the show now… It’s a lot to keep track of!
+There are over 600 episodes of the show now… It’s a lot to keep track of!

 Thankfully you can find the answer (and episodes!) via everyone’s good friend: Google.
 Simply google “Myths Baby” and “[story/character/myths of your choosing]” and any episode featuring those characters in the title or description should be revealed to you!
 You can also check out Liv’s curated and themed Spotify playlists!

 Great!
-Liv releases Q&A episodes once or twice a year and she would love to hear your question!
-You can ask it via the form on this page.
+Liv releases Q&A episodes four times a year and she would love to hear your question!

 While Liv would love you recommend individual books to everyone (seriously, the woman loves books, her apartment is basically a library), this isn’t feasible.
 Liv’s Assistant Producer Michaela has put together this amazing list of source recommendations, and this list of fictional retellings!

 Typically this question refers to Homer’s Iliad and Odyssey, so we’ll start there.
 Liv highly recommends Emily Wilson’s translation of the Odyssey.
-Wilson’s Iliad is out now/soon and while Liv hasn’t read it yet, she’s more than prepared to recommend it!
+Wilson’s Iliad is out now and while Liv hasn’t read it yet, she’s more than prepared to recommend it!
 Beyond that you can find source and translation recommendations here!

 Lore olympus